visit the 1930s gay members' club raided by police

 For us, this is as much about the future of Soho and these sorts of places as much as it is about the past.
 Part of the project will be tours on a day by day basis which go right into Soho and consider some of the spaces that existed for LGBT communities throughout this era.
 But also with one eye on the future as well, recognizing the much longer trajectory that Soho has been a place that fostered community and fostered subcultures from the 17th century onwards.
 To lose that as a very particular space within London that performs a very particular role, we think would be a real tragedy.
 This is part of our contribution to that debate.

 How important is it for the National Trust to be doing events such as this?

 We know that people think of us as the country house people and that's fine, we are perfectly comfortable about that.
-But we're able and have been for some time now, doing much more interesting projects.
+But we're able — and have been for some time now — to do much more interesting projects.
 We've done various things over the last few years that have included an act or telling the post-war history of Soho.
 So Soho isn't an entirely new project for us.
 And then also, we've done projects around Brutalist architecture, we've done projects around Croydon.
-It's not that unusual for us to be doing this kind of slightly out there work.
-We're pleased to be the bit of the National Trust that can push the boundaries a little bit.
+It's not that unusual for us to be doing this kind of slightly out-there work.
+We're pleased to be the bit of the National Trust that can push the boundaries a little.

 What do you hope people take from the project?

 What I really hope people take away is a sense of longer history than they might otherwise have known about — a long view that then helps to inform the future.
 Because I think this is about asserting the fact that these kind of spaces have existed in Soho for a very long time and they are important to Soho and to that particular part of London.
 It's allowing the past to inform the future.